mitdbg/datascienceclass/lab_1/README.md

 $ ssh -i path/to/user123.pem user123@ec2-12-3-45-678.compute-1.amazonaws.com
 ```

-Finally, if you are working with a project partner you may choose to use just one of your usernames so that you can both work on the same copy of code.
-To do this, you will need to share your private key with your project partner ***by sending it to them via MIT's Slack or MIT's Outlook service***.
+Finally, if you are working with a project partner (or two; we are allowing groups of up to size 3) you may choose to use just one of your usernames so that you can both work on the same copy of code.
+To do this, you will need to share your private key with your project partner(s) ***by sending it to them via MIT's Slack or MIT's Outlook service***.
 Details for how to submit your code as a group will follow at the end of this README.

 [*Back to top*](#table-of-contents)